Geisha: 18th-century emergence of the geisha

 Following their inception by the shogunate in the 17th century, the pleasure quarters quickly became popular entertainment centres that developed their own additional forms of entertainment outside of sex.
 The highly accomplished courtesans of these districts entertained their clients by dancing, singing, and playing music.
 Some were renowned poets and calligraphers as well; the development of the cultural arts of the pleasure quarters led to the rise in oiran being considered to be the celebrities of their day.

-Around the turn of the 18th century, the first geisha, or forerunners of geisha, performing for guests of the pleasure quarters began to appear; these entertainers, who provided song and dance, developed from a number of sources.
+Around the turn of the 18th-century, the first geisha, or forerunners of geisha, performing for guests of the pleasure quarters began to appear; these entertainers, who provided song and dance, developed from a number of sources.
 Some geisha, who were something of travelling entertainers going from party to party, were men, who would entertain the customers of courtesans through song and dance.
-At the same time, the forerunners of female geisha, the teenage "dancing girls" (odoriko), developed, trained and hired as chaste dancers-for-hire within these pleasure quarters.
+At the same time, the forerunners of female geisha, the teenage "dancing girls" (odoriko), developed trained and hired as chaste dancers-for-hire within these teahouses.
 Further still, some courtesans, whose contracts within the pleasure quarters had ended, chose to stay on to provide musical entertainment to guests, making use of the skills they had formerly developed as part of their job.